Rationality of motivic Chow series modulo A^1-homotopy: Torus action

 \dfn{4-4} For an irreducible subvariety $V\subset X$, we define {\em the degree of $V$}, denoted as $\deg V$ to be the class of $V$ in $B_p(X)$. \edfn

 \cor{4-5} When $X$ is a toric variety, then we have

 where $V$ runs over all the $p$-dimensional orbits.\ecor

-\begin{proof} As a toric variety $X$ has finitely many orbits by the torus action, so in order to use the formula of Theorem \ref{4-3}, we may take $X_i$ to be the set of orbits, where all the quotients $\overline{X_i}=P_i$ are single points.
+\begin{proof} As a toric variety $X$ has finitely many orbits by the torus action, so in order to use the formula of Theorem \ref{4-3}, we may take $\{X_i\}$ to be the set of orbits, and so all the quotients $\overline{X_i}=P_i$ are single points.
 Then as by Theorem \ref{4-3} we have \end{proof}